-Program Mission: The Leadership Studies Program at CSU-Pueblo is committed to developing criticallythinking young leaders who represent multicultural Colorado and who will communicate clearly, create new visions, solve problems, and transform their communities in Colorado and beyond.
+Program Mission: The Leadership Studies Program at CSU-Pueblo is committed to developing critically-thinking young leaders who represent multicultural Colorado and who will communicate clearly, create new visions, solve problems, and transform their communities in Colorado and beyond.
 Through 18 hours of required coursework, PLP scholars fulfill courses to earn a minor in Leadership Studies.
-PLP Scholars are selected based on leadership potential, intellectual curiosity, and commitment to something outside one's self.
+PLP Scholars are selected based on leadership potential, intellectual curiosity, and commitment to something outside oneself.
 Established in 2000, this cohort-based program attracts and accepts students entering the University as first-time, full-time students.
 In recent years, however, "latter day" scholars and transfer students are accepted into the program as identified.
 In June 2019, the Center for Honors and Leadership (CHL) was created to include both the University's Honors Program and the President's Leadership Program under the direction of Dr. David Volk.
+(Also see CHL Mission/Goals, pg 4)

 Institutional Mission: The President's Leadership Program supports the mission of the university by providing enhanced leadership learning experiences for students.
 In addition to providing visibility and prestige as a special program of the University, the PLP assists in the transition of leadership students, through experiential and service learning opportunities, to become civically and socially responsible leaders in society and the working world.
-In line with the 2028 Vision of the People's University, PLP also creates and develops new leadership opportunities between students and campus/community leaders (government, for-profit, non-profit) via volunteerism, leader shadowing, service projects, and internship placements.
-The President's Leadership Program at CSU Pueblo is a founding member of the Colorado Leadership Alliance (CLA), a collaborative effort that includes 10 Colorado member campuses with leadership programs.
+In line with CSU Pueblo mission and vision, PLP also creates and develops new leadership opportunities between students and campus/community leaders (government, for-profit, non-profit) via volunteerism, leader shadowing, service projects, and internship placements.
+The President's Leadership Program is a founding member of the Colorado Leadership Alliance (CLA), a collaborative effort that includes 10 Colorado member campuses with leadership programs.
+Although this organization has stepped back to let individual campus programs develop their own program goals and connections to other campuses, we maintain a group alignment through online programming, attachments to the Boettcher Foundation and other statewide foundations.

 Program Goal Update: Based on assessment and feedback data from recent assessment submissions, and recognizing the university's changing vision, branding, and goals, the President's Leadership staff and students are examining program goals (and SLOs) in more depth to align with CSU-Pueblo's "people's university" focus.
-Further, as PLP completes its twenty-third year on campus, we have re-examined the program's compatibility with the Council for the Advancement of Standards in Higher Education's (CAS) standards statement for student leadership programs (2015) as a model for further study.
+Further, we are reexamining the program's compatibility with the Council for the Advancement of Standards in Higher Education's (CAS) standards statement for student leadership programs (2015) as a model for further study.
 We are striving to integrate several PLP and Honors courses/experiences to unify and engage students in both programs while maintaining the integrity and values of each independently.
-As a result, the recently approved Center for Honors and Leadership Student Learning Outcomes, are included in this document as well.
+As a result, the recently edited Center for Honors and Leadership Student Learning Outcomes, are included in this document as well.